cognaclee/PCC-COT/README.md

 **Point Cloud Compression via Constrained Optimal Transport**

-(Official Pytorch Implemention, the code is modified from [D-PCC](https://github.com/yunhe20/D-PCC))
+(Official Pytorch Implementation, the code is modified from [D-PCC](https://github.com/yunhe20/D-PCC))

 ## Introduction
 Point cloud compression (PCC) algorithms are typically designed to achieve the lowest possible distortion at a given low bit rate.
 However, the perceptual quality is often neglected.
-To tackle this, we innovatively regard PCC as a constrained optimal transport (COT) problem and proposea novel data-driven method to take the balance of distortion, perception, and the bit rate.
+To tackle this, we innovatively regard PCC as a constrained optimal transport (COT) problem and propose a novel data-driven method to take the balance of distortion, perception, and the bit rate.
 Specifically, our method adopts a discriminator to measure the perceptual loss, and a generator to measure the optimal mapping from the original point cloud distribution to the reconstructed distribution.
 ## Results
 * Quantitative results